Troup County Court Administration / Court Services

 The jury call in number is 706-883-2167.
 This number is used to make special juror announcements when necessary or provide instructions to jurors during their jury duty service.

-If you have received a summons, please call this number on the Friday, Saturday, or Sunday before you are to report for jury duty to see if there are any special instructions.
+If you have received a summons, please call this number the night before you are to report for jury duty to see if there are any special instructions.
 Failure to call may cause you to miss important changes in reporting information.

 Pay For Jury Duty